CrystalWatkins/gt-hw-mvc-burger-app/README.md

 ## Description

 This is a homework requirement for GT Full Stack Flex Program.
-This mySQL webpage is designed to create an employee database that combines three different tables to be manipulated and changed by the user for the specific needs of a company.
-You can assign an employee to a different department, get information about specific data within your company, add different aspects to the company and delete employee information.
+This node express burger app and webpage is designed to utilize server side rendering using MVC.
+By using handlebars we were asked to create a directory structure for this homework which was followed exactly as asked.
+When you open the website, you are able to see burgers pop up.
+You can then add a burger that you want to eat.
+It will then put it in the "Burgers To Be Eaten" column, where you can choose to "eat" the burger with the touch of a button and then it will move to the "devoured" column.
+From there, you can say you are still hungry and it will move the burger back to the "Burgers To Be Eaten" column!

 ## Table of Contents